 Street-side stands have become an unforgettable scenario in Hong Kong.
 Clothes and specific items are gathered and bargained in Central, as well as in Ladies Street, Temple Street night market, and Jade market in Yau Ma Tei.

 Shops of identical category are usually clustered in a per-street-basis in Hong Kong.
-Nathan Road in Kowloon is for gold; Sai Yeung Choi Street in Mong Kok is for audio and video equipments; and Hollywood Road is famous for its antique shops.
+Nathan Road in Kowloon is for gold; Sai Yeung Choi Street in Mong Kok is for audio and video equipments; and Hollywood Road is famous for its antique stores.

 Ladies Street, the most famous shopping area in Mong Kok, is a must for most tourists.
 Clothes, clothing accessories, and leather wares are inexpensive but always trendy.
 The highlight starts at dusk until around 10 o'clock in the evening if the weather permits.
-Shops and stands at back streets must not be forgotten either where cheaper pairs of shoes and CDs could be sought out.
+Stores and stands at back streets must not be forgotten either where cheaper pairs of shoes and CDs could be sought out.
 Colorful shops and endless dai pai dongs will be great fun for those who want to taste and relive the experience of old Hong Kong.

 Distribution